crux-bphc/chronoscript/README.md

 2. Converting the csv file to a json file. (used for the chronofactorem website and the timetables script).
 3. Generating all possible timetables with the given set of courses (without class hours **or** exam timing clashes).
 4. Filters them and sorts them based on your needs. (days you want free, or days you want _liter_ than others).

+**Note:** The first two features are mainly for future developers, and not for users.
+However, instructions to use those features have been provided as well.

 ## Important information